tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 reversed.

-**Crucially, for 20-second TPF data taken by the mission and delivered, this strategy is not employed.** 20-second data consists of 10 coadded 2-second frames, with no frames removed.
+**Crucially, for 20-second TPF data taken by the mission and delivered, this strategy is not employed.** 20 second data consists of 10 co-added 2 second frames, with no frames removed.

 In addition, for every 20-second TPF, a 120-second TPF (with on-board CRM) is also created and archived.
-Meaning, for any target with 20-second TESS data there is:
+Meaning, for any target with 20 second TESS data there is:

 -  A 20-second TPF without on-board Cosmic Ray Mitigation
 -  A 20-second LC, made from the 20-second TPF, without on-board CRM